-Books: Donate new and used children’s books to the book drive of Little Free Libraries, which ends on 15 December 2016.
+Books: Donate new and used children’s books to the book drive of Little Free Libraries, which takes place annually.
 Drop books off at Chez Noodles (Early Learning Centre), Little Footsteps, or Talents International Preschool.
 All donations will be placed in the book boxes of Little Library BKK, where people in the community can take or leave a book as they like, making books more accessible to all.
 Also, the Neilson Hays Library is accepting all kinds of book donations for their huge semi-annual book sale; proceeds benefit the upkeep of the library’s historic building.

 Toys and Clothing: Located in Sukhumvit Soi 33/1 (down the side soi next to Villa Market on the main road), Fatima Centre’s shop is run by the Good Shepard Sisters who work extensively with at-risk women and girls.
 The organisation accepts toys, clothing and fabric scraps, which they can use to make lovely handicrafts.
 Opening hours are Monday to Saturday, 9am to 5pm.
 Please call 02.258.5065 for more info.